Avoid Being the Idiot on Your Next Hike

 Why “Walmart Bikes Are Bad” & What to Do About It

 Walmart’s objective is to offer affordable bikes.
 I believe that noble objective to be the biggest reason why people stop riding bikes.
 People buy affordable Walmart bikes but they never work well and quickly break down leaving them with what should be a good bike, but which they have no interest in riding.
-Is it possible to buy a good Walmart bike?
+Is it possible to buy a Walmart bike that will work for you?
+Maybe.

 Read More »